The Bad Lord Byron: Critical

 The movie received bad reviews.
 Dennis Price later said "One day I hope to have enough money to make another Byron film — the real story.
 And if I could get hold of all the scenes we shot and which never appeared in the film, two-thirds of the job would be done."

 A critic for Time Out has written of the film:

 Box-office

 The film was a box-office disaster.
 By the end of its theatrical first-run release, in 1953, it had earned £75,000, recording a loss of £179,200.
+According to one account, the producer's receipts were £31,200 in the UK and £13,500 overseas.

-Muriel Box recalled it was the film "that cost us most money" although it "was meticulously researched and several authors worked on it; Dennis Price was very good as Byron, but people didn’t go for it.
+Muriel Box recalled it was the film "that cost us most money" although it "was meticulously researched and several authors worked on it; Dennis Price was very good as Byron, but people didn't go for it.
 I could understand the academics wanting something more literary, but you couldn’t have more of that if you wanted mass audiences.
-I thought it was a reason- able saga of his life, and was very disappointed because we worked like stink on it."
+I thought it was a reasonable saga of his life, and was very disappointed because we worked like stink on it."